Adamaya/jenkins_with_docker_for-creating_testing_env/README.md

 - jenkins and docker must be installed in your base OS.

 ## Steps
-**Note: in this tuutorial i am using my repository to pull the webapp buy you can use your our repository too.** follow the step by step instruction for deploying your code to to docker testing environment and prodection environment
+**Note: in this tuutorial i am using my repository to pull the webapp but you can use your our repository too.** follow the step by step instruction for deploying your code to to docker testing environment and prodection environment

 - first of all start the jenkins and docker in your base os by entering following command.